close

 The Glacier Express in Switzerland: The world’s slowest express train

-While Swiss public transport has more than its fair share of railways in the mountains, some rail services in Switzerland need to be seen to be believed.
+While public transport in Switzerland has more than its fair share of railways in the mountains, some rail routes need to be seen to be believed.
 A case in point is the Glacier Express - the special railway service that offers travellers stunning views, excellent food and much more.
 Here’s what you need to know about the route, trains, timetable and tickets.

 The Glacier Express